mwpowellhtx/GeniusCode.Components.Console/README.md

 would potentially Obsolete if not remove the Requirement class altogether I think, and/or the manner in which required-variables are discerned.

-- [ ] Support .NET 4.5 ReadOnlyDictionary.
-I cannot think of a use-case right off hand for VariableMatrix, in particular, however, in its present form, it supports a raw IDictionary implementation, which leaves a bit of a gap, open to end-user (that's you, potentially) tampering.
-A better implementation would be to depend upon ReadOnlyDictionary, or roll-your-own implementation of it for earlier .NET framework versions.
-That would be straightforward enough I think, hopefully without confusing anyone's collection frameworks terribly.
-At present we simply implement a full IDictionary and throw ReadOnlyException when mutation requests are encountered.

 ## Code Organization

 In general, the library itself depends on there being an OptionSet instance